hpc2n/gpu-course/hands-ons/2.intermediate/1.sum/README.md

         double v = 0;

-        // Each thread computes a partial sum as done in the partial_sum_kernel
+        // each thread computes a partial sum as done in the partial_sum_kernel
-        // kernel and stores the result to the variable v.
-Remember, in this
+        // kernel and stores the result to the variable v for (....
-        // case, we have only one thread block and you should therefore use the
-        // threadIdx.x and blockDim.x constants directly.
-        for (....

         // store the partial sums to the shared memory array